 HK has a great selection of hostels to meet different needs and requirements.
 Whether you’re travelling as a couple, a group of friends, or your a solo backpacker in Hong Kong, there will be a hostel for everyone on my list.

-Overall Best Hostel in Hong Kong #1 – YHA Mei Ho House
+#1 YHA Mei Ho House – Overall Best Hostel in Hong Kong

-Our pick for the overall best hostel in Hong Kong in 2021, YHA Mei Ho House is a laid-back pad with great facilities, and in the crazy neighbourhood of Sham Shui Po.
+Our pick for the overall best hostel in Hong Kong in 2024, YHA Mei Ho House is a laid-back pad with great facilities, and in the crazy neighbourhood of Sham Shui Po.
 Breakfast is free and you can grab a bite to eat at other times from the onsite café.
 There are also basic cooking facilities that you can use—you certainly won’t need to go hungry here!
 There’s a social area with games where you can bond with your fellow travellers.
 Other perks at this top Hong Kong hostel include an elevator, housekeeping services, laundry facilities, key card access, cable TV, and hairdryers.

-Best Cheap Hostel in Hong Kong #2 – Day and Night Hostel
+#2 Day and Night Hostel – Best Cheap Hostel in Hong Kong

 Day and Night Hostel is the best cheap hostel in Hong Kong for budget travellers.
 There are private en-suite rooms for one, two, three, and four, as well as six-bed dorms.
 This Hong Kong backpackers hostel in Tsim Sha Tsui is clean and modern.
 All guests have a locker and the reception is staffed around the clock.
 Luggage storage is available and there’s an onsite mini market.
 The free WiFi is fast and printing / faxing etc. is available.

-We’ve tested countless backpacks over the years, but there’s one that still stands the test of time: the backpacker-approved Osprey Aether.
+We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.

-Want more deetz on why it’s so damn perfect?
+Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

 Homy Inn North Point is our choice for the best hostel in Hong Kong for couples, and one of the best places to stay on Hong Kong Island on a budget.
 The comfy and clean double rooms have a private bathroom with free toiletries, and all rooms have a TV, free WiFi, and air conditioning.
 The rooms are basic but cosy, creating an ideal nest for you and your lover.
 There’s ample under-bed storage too.
 If you want to mingle with others, there’s a colourful common room with tea and coffee making facilities.

-Best Hostel with a Private Room in Hong Kong #5 – Hop Inn on Mody
+#5 Hop Inn on Mody – Best Hostel with a Private Room in Hong Kong

 Hop Inn on Mody has a variety of private rooms and dorms, some for just ladies.
 The rich artwork and interesting cultural and retro touches make it one of the best places to stay in HK for creative souls.
 Funky and comfortable, the hostel has cool common areas where you can mingle, chill or work.
 There are basic cooking facilities (think microwave, fridge, and kettle) and there is free WiFi.
 The elevator saves you from having to lug heavy bags up the stairs.
 But, if this isn’t quite what you’re looking for and you want more privacy, check out these awesome Airbnb’s in Hong Kong which might be better suited for you.

-Best Hostel for Digital Nomads in Hong Kong #4 – Mojo Nomad
+#4 Mojo Nomad – Best Hostel for Digital Nomads in Hong Kong

 Mojo Nomad could be the coolest hostel in Hong Kong, with a creative vibe and a sense of freedom.
 There are mixed and female-only dorms and private rooms in various sizes.
 Travelling in a large group?
 Book the huge 14-bed family room!